-Also a skilled politician, Taylor was instrumental in fighting for higher standards in the bourbon industry, pushing for the passage of the Bottled-in-Bond Act of 1897.
-As if his involvement in the bourbon industry weren't enough, Taylor served as mayor of Frankfort for sixteen years.
+A skilled politician, Taylor was instrumental in fighting for higher standards in the bourbon industry, pushing for the passage of the Bottled-in-Bond Act of 1897.
+As if his involvement in the bourbon industry wasn't enough, Taylor served as mayor of Frankfort for sixteen years.

 The O.F.C.
 Distillery was purchased by George T. Stagg in 1879 and remains an integral part of Buffalo Trace's history.
 Taylor is remembered as the last of a breed, a true bourbon aristocrat who was responsible for linking the classic and modern eras of bourbon making.